supraja-ch/test-cases-pyments/README.md

  ## How to test the application

    1. run the server first using above step
+   2. give path in .py files "sys.path.append('path/to/application')
-   2. in seperate terminal, run `cd application/test` ie go to test folder
+   3. in seperate terminal, run `cd application/test` ie go to test folder
-   3. run comands: `pytest test_external_payment.py`
+   4. run comands: `pytest test_external_payment.py`

  ### Shortcoming OR consideration